 - OBTENGA APOYO

-Each member of the council will be a preeclampsia survivor or a family member of a woman who suffered death or disability such that she is unable to represent herself as the result of preeclampsia.
+Each member of the Patient Advisory Council is a preeclampsia survivor or a family member of a woman who suffered death or disability such that she is unable to represent herself as the result of preeclampsia.
+The Patient Advisory Council is currently accepting applicants through July 1, 2016 via an online application, which will be reviewed by the PAC in the fall.
 Read the Press Release for more information.

 Beth Frazer is the Vice Chair of the Preeclampsia Foundation Board of Directors and serves as the PAC board liaison and chair.
 In 2008, when Beth was only 20 weeks pregnant, she developed sudden onset HELLP Syndrome and severe preeclampsia, which resulted in the death of her twin son and daughter.
 She immediately developed a passion for preeclampsia education and awareness, and began volunteering with the Preeclampsia Foundation.
 Beth went on to have two healthy pregnancies.
 She lives in Nashville, TN, with her son and two daughters, and husband, Bryan, with whom she coordinates the Nashville Promise Walk for Preeclampsia.
 She received a Juris Doctrate from the University of Louisville Brandeis School of Law and practiced as a civil litigator, representing clients in a variety of matters including employment disputes and civil rights claims.
 She has served on the Patient Advisory Council since its creation in March 2014.